Mutual Theory of Mind for Human-AI Communication: Related Work

 \subsection{Theory of Mind in Human-AI Communication}

-Over the years, many researchers have recognized the crucial role ToM plays in human-AI interaction.
-In human-robot teaming research, ToM has been intentionally built in as an individual module of the system architecture to help robots monitor world state as well as the human state~\cite{Devin2016AnExecution}, to construct simulation of hypothetical cognitive models of the human partner to account for human behaviors that deviate from original plans~\cite{Pynadath2005PsychSim:Agents}, and to help robots to build mental models about user beliefs, plans and goals~\cite{Kim2009TowardsMind,Harbers2009ModelingMind}.
+Over the years, many researchers have recognized the crucial role of ToM in HAI.
+In human-robot teaming research, ToM has been intentionally built in as part of the system architecture to help robots monitor world state as well as the human state~\cite{Devin2016AnExecution}, to construct simulation of hypothetical cognitive models of the human partner to account for human behaviors that deviate from original plans~\cite{Pynadath2005PsychSim:Agents}, and to help robots to build mental models about user beliefs, plans and goals~\cite{Kim2009TowardsMind,Harbers2009ModelingMind}.
 Robots built with ToM have demonstrated positive outcomes in team operations~\cite{Devin2016AnExecution} and are perceived to be more natural and intelligent~\cite{Lin2010ReflexivelyAttention}.

-Other research in human-computer interaction and human-centered AI has also been exploring along the realm of ToM, focusing mostly on enhancing user's mental models and understanding of the AI systems.
+Other research in HCI and human-centered AI has also been exploring along the realm of ToM, focusing mostly on enhancing user's mental models and understanding of the AI systems.
 Prior research has explored people's mental model of AI systems--- people's mental model of AI agents could include global behavior, knowledge distribution, and local behavior~\cite{Gero2020MentalSetting}.
 People's perception of AI systems is instrumental in guiding how they interact with AI systems~\cite{Gero2020MentalSetting} and thus serves as a precursor to their expectation of AI's behavior.
 Some recent research has also begun to examine how to automatically infer user's mental model of AI.
 Prior research suggests the potential of leveraging linguistic cues to indicate people's perception of AIs during human-AI interactions.
 Researchers have been able to infer users' emotions towards an AI agent~\cite{skowron2011good} and signs of conversation breakdowns~\cite{Liao2018AllWild}from communication cues.